Piotr1215/katacoda-scenarios/crossplane/composition-functions/step7/step7.md

 ## Next Step

-Next we will start implementing the function logic in the <kbd>fn.go</kbd> file.
+Next we will start implementing the function logic in the **fn.go** file.